intel-analytics/ipex-llm/docs/docs/APIGuide/TFPark/tf-optimizer.md

 * **val_outputs**: the validation output TensorFlow tensor to be used by val_methods
 * **val_labels**: the validation label TensorFlow tensor to be used by val_methods
 * **val_method**: the BigDL val_method(s) to be used.
-* **val_split**: Float between 0 and 1.
-Fraction of the training data to be used as validation data.
 * **clip_norm**: float >= 0.
 Gradients will be clipped when their L2 norm exceeds
                this value.
 * **clip_value**: float >= 0.
 Gradients will be clipped when their absolute value